Jaya1281/org_details/README.md

 # org_details

+Created two branched named feature1 and feature2
-To merge a feature branch into the master branch using the git pull command, you can use the following steps:
+To merge a feature branches into the master branch using the git pull command, you can use the following steps:

 Make sure you are on the master branch locally by running git checkout master.